gnafit/gna/doc/source/reactor.rst

 over (full path, observable) pairs.
 As for result, we have only one observable, spectrum in the only detector (check it with ``self.env.get('juno/AD1').data()``).
 This is the only histogram, that is intended for experimental analysis.
-But it is likely you'd like to take a look into intermediate results of the computations.
+But it is likely that you want to take a look into intermediate results of the computations.
 The bad news there is no good generic way to navigate the computation graph and see every step of computation.
 The good news is it's not